kangaroojuan/myproject/README.md

 # stock_crypto_weather_project

 This project is a simple program to find the current prices of stock and crypto or to find the current weather in many areas.
-Select stock, crypto, or weather ffrom the drop down.
+Select stock, crypto, or weather from the drop down.

 For stock enter the short name of the stock..
 Apple stock = "aapl" or "AAPl"